 I have ulcerative colitis, which is a form of inflammatory bowel disease (IBD) affecting the colon.
 It means that I’m very sensitive to certain foods, to stress, and that I will need to be medicated for the rest of my life.
 I’m doing well now, but it wasn’t always the case.

 During the many years before my diagnosis, I spent a lot of time in pain, and I lost a lot of weight when I couldn’t properly absorb nutrients.
-My relationship to food began changing dramatically at that point.
+My relationship with food began changing dramatically at that point.
 I started to make adjustments to find out what would be safe and what wouldn’t.
 Getting advice from others was a loaded gun, because it came packaged with a lot of judgment, which in turn translated to a lot of self-criticism and feeling bad about what I ate when I was already feeling terrible.

 Even after getting diagnosed, this pattern didn’t go away.
 In fact, in many ways, it got worse, because I knew what my condition was, and felt responsible for managing it.
 This included keeping a running, confusing and often contradictory list of foods that were safe to eat, which sometimes conflicted with the foods that were good for long-term health.
 It also meant saying no to a lot of foods offered by hosts, as well as alcohol.